Carcharodon: Fossil history and evolution

 The fossil ancestry of Carcharodon is an active area of research and debate, given the dearth of the fossil record and the incompleteness of found specimens.
 Most Carcharodon fossil remains of are in the form of teeth, along with some vertebral centra.
 This is the norm for fossilized Chondrichthyans, since a shark's skeleton is made of cartilage and soft tissues don't preserve well.
 Thus, assessing relationships between fossil species relies largely on the form of their teeth.
 This difficulty is compounded by the incomplete fossil record of Lamnids.
 However, some researchers have proffered Macrorhizodus, Isurolamna, and Cretalamna as candidates for genera ancestral to Carcharodon, taxa ranging from the Eocene to the Cretaceous.
+Though Cretalamna was proposed assuming Carcharodon descended from Otodus (Carcharocles), a now disfavored theory.

+The earliest records of Carcharodon purportedly occur in the Late Oligocene but certainly in the Early Miocene.
+These records include specimens from southern Peru and northeastern Hungary.
+This assumes that the genus Cosmopolitodus is synonymous with Carcharodon (see further discussion below).

 Carcharodon is well-represented in the fossil record by the Middle Miocene.
 The first widespread, cosmopolitan species being C. hastalis, with fossils recovered from North America, South America, Europe, Australia, and Asia.
 The modern great white shark has been posited to have evolved from C. hastalis through a transitional species, C. hubbelli.
+This is seen in the gradual development of serrations on the cutting edges of their teeth around the time of the Miocene-Pliocene boundary circa 5 million years ago.
+This adaptation plausibly made the dentition of C. hubbelli-carcharias more efficient at consuming marine mammals compared to the smooth-edged teeth of Late Miocene forms of C. hastalis; though there is ample evidence that C. hastalis still fed on marine mammals.